The scene is set

 The increasing demand for both the JTA and Lagoon products resulted in a new dedicated factory being opened in Nantes in 1990, this also reduced the transportation nightmare for some of the maxi multihulls that had previously been required for their 80km journey to the coast.

-To capture some of the growth of the Greek boat charter market from 1990 until 1992 the Sun Magic 44 was built under license in Athens by Atlantic Yachts as the Atlantic 44.
-Similarly, the Sun Legende 41 was produced under license from Jeanneau by Olympic Marine S.A at Sounio and marketed as the Olympic Sea 42.
+To capture some of the growth of the Greek boat charter market from 1990 until 1992 the Daniel Andrieu designed Sun Magic 44 was built under license in by Olympic Marine S.A at Sounio, named as the Atlantic 44.
+Similarly, the Sun Legende 41 was also produced under license from Jeanneau by Olympic Marine and marketed as the Olympic Sea 42.

 Despite these four years of active trading and development by the employee backed company, the near collapse of the pleasure boat market in the early nineties left Jeanneau with increasing debt and they filed an overall loss in 1991 which resulted in the banks demanding new capital investment that was unavailable to the employees.
 So in August 1991 control of Jeanneau passed to Felix Chatellier backed by investment from his Chatellier Industries Groupe – CGI.
 The Jeanneau employees retained a significant, but minority shareholding.
 CGI had also acquired the Goiot Marine equipment business, one of Jeanneau’s main suppliers.